 The difference between the 2 options is only a matter of surrendering to the idea that life doesn’t need to be hard.

 Let’s overcome the tough-cookie syndrome once and for all!

 I believe the cult of the busy hard-worker is an unhealthy addiction.
 The question should revolve instead around what we put in our days.

 A matter of quality over quantity.

 In Rich dad, poor dad, Robert Kiyosaki talks about the differences of mindsets being wealthy people and middle class people.
-And one of the main difference he outlines is how the wealthy leverage their resources, time and energy to reach their goal easier and faster.
+And one of the key differences he outlines is how the wealthy leverage their resources, time and energy to reach their goals easier and faster.

 Personally, I love surrounding myself with very successful mentors and from my observation too the higher you go the more leveraged they become.